 The initiation complex forms, consisting of mRNA, initiator tRNA, small ribosomal subunits, and large ribosomal subunits.

-GTP and initiation factor are two proteins that help bring the complex together.
+GTP and initiation factor are a nucleotide and a protein that help bring the complex together.
 They work to do this when they encounter the components of the initiation complex, such as the mRNA, initiator tRNA, small ribosomal subunits and large ribosomal subunits.

 Met-tRNA brings the first amino acid because the start codon, AUG, codes for methionine.
 The tRNA component binds to the P site on the mRNA.